apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 == Frequently Asked Questions ==

-= When I click the lock it just goes to the wordpress admin login page, why don't I get the login bar? =

-Your active theme may have an issue loading jquery.
-I'm looking into a better fix for this issue.

 = Somehow I've locked myself out of my Wordpress Admin, what do I do? =

 You can upload an 'Emergency' Login page: